Review of the Forsining Men's Automatic U0W7/A597 Wristwatch With Date Month Display

 The gold coloring applied to the case is fairly thin and will wear over time.
 It would be best to purchase this model in silver rather than gold.

 Because my Forsining U0W7 proved inaccurate, I asked the vendor to send me a new watch.
-Tomtop.wholesaler sympathized but, since I was unwilling to return the original unit, could only provide a refund of five dollars.
+Tomtop.wholesaler sympathized, but since I was unwilling to return the original unit, could only provide a refund of $5.
 Although the damage probably occurred during shipping, they promised to review their methods of handling products.

 That seemed fair.
 Certainly I should not expect a new watch without returning the old.
 I accepted their offer.

-Surprisingly, Tomtop.wholesaler refunded me a total of ten dollars.
+Surprisingly, Tomtop.wholesaler refunded me a total of $10.
 That puts them near the top of my favorite vendor list.

 Chinese manufacturers take great pride in their ability to construct attractive and function packed watches at extremely low prices.
 Sometimes they reach a little farther than they should.